-MyTimetable offers push integration with leading calendar platforms, such as Microsoft Office 365 and Google Apps for Education.
-Timetable activities become appointments in the user's main calender, allowing students and co-workers to schedule meetings based on complete and correct availability information.
+MyTimetable offers push integration with leading calendar platforms, such as Microsoft Office 365 and Google Workspace for Education.
+Timetable activities become appointments in the user’s main calendar, allowing students and co-workers to schedule meetings based on complete and correct availability information.

 Students and staff can select which timetables they want to have synchronised to their calendar.
 Lecturers can for example add and view other lecturer’s timetables in MyTimetable, but limit synchronisation to their own timetable.